Ph.D., candidate, Humanities (Culture, Language, and Memory), Salve Regina Univeristy

 MA Humanities & Social Thought (Literary Cultures concentration), New York University

 B.A., English (Spanish and Women's Studies minors), Russell Sage College

-Ándrea Laurencell Sheridan was born and raised in Orange County and traveled up and down the Hudson River for her BA and MA degrees to Troy, NY; New York, NY; and New Paltz, NY; she is currently pursuing a PhD in Humanities from Salve Regina University in Newport, RI.
-Her dissertation research explores the effect of the "aesthetic of bookishness" (Jessica Pressman, UCLA) in the late print/postprint age on the reader's relationship with the book, the narrator, and the author.
-Her favorite courses to teach are contemporary fiction, Film & Lit, and honors seminars.
-Her favorite moments in teaching are when a student finds someone or something with which they can identify in a piece of literature and realize that empathy is possible, even if we thought maybe it wasn't.
+Ándrea Laurencell Sheridan was born and raised in Orange County and traveled up and down the Hudson River for her BA and MA degrees to Troy, NY; New York, NY; and New Paltz, NY; and she is currently in the dissertation phase of a PhD in Humanities from Salve Regina University in Newport, RI.
+Her dissertation research explores the effect of the "aesthetic of bookishness" in the late print/postprint age.
+Her favorite courses to teach are contemporary fiction and honors seminars.
+Her favorite moments in teaching are giving students the tools to express something that they couldn't before.
 Her favorite places on the SUNY Orange campuses are the Morrison Hall dining room (Middletown) and the walkway between Tower and Kaplan (Newburgh).
 Her favorite things to read are contemporary novels, especially the experimental sort.
-Her favorite pandemic hobby has been writing to pen pals (with real paper, and pens, and envelopes, and stamps).
-Her favorite thing about literature is that we're never finished with it; there is always something new to be found.
-She currently lives in Orange County with her dog Sadie, her spouse, and two ornery bearded dragons.
+Her favorite thing about literature is that there is always something new to be found.
+She currently lives in Orange County with her dog, Sadie; her spouse; and two ornery bearded dragons.

 Advises: SAGA (Sexuality and Gender Alliance)

 Courses: Freshman English 1, Freshman English 2, Honors Freshman English 2, Film & Literature, Contemporary Short Story, Contemporary Novel, Honors Service Learning, Honors Seminar: Beautiful Little Fools & All That Jazz, Honors Seminar: "And But So: Post- & Post-postmodern America," Honors Seminar: "Oh!
 The Horror!"

 Favorite Book/Author: Jennifer Egan, Jonathan Safran Foer, Zadie Smith, David Foster Wallace